ome/omero-guide-fiji/docs/imagej_python.rst

     :start-after: # Imports
     :end-before: # Step 1

 Load Fiji.
 If you run the script locally, point to your local installation of Fiji or load Fiji "on the fly".
-To run the macro, we use ImageJ1 graphical user interface (GUI) elements, and thus it requires using ImageJ in GUI mode.
-In this GUI mode, the resulting windows content is handled.
-This is the reason for the parameter `headless` to be set to `False`.
-If you are running the example in the Docker container, you will also need to start UI environment if it is not already up.
-If you have used the option 2 above, select ``desktop`` to start the UI environment.
-If you do not use any ImageJ1 features e.g. macro, you do **not** need the UI environment and do **not** need to set the `headless` parameter (default is `True`):
+Note that the parameter `headless` has been set to `False` since we need the graphical user interface to run the ImageJ1 macro:

 .. literalinclude:: ../scripts/python/run_macro_python.py
     :start-after: # Step 1